 The l_1 and l{∞} norms are both nondifferentiable.
-Corresponding optimization algorithms are more involved than least-squares algorithms.
+Corresponding optimization algorithms tend to be more involved than least-squares algorithms.
 In general, the algorithms used to minimize the l_1 and l{∞} norms follow similar strategies.
 These algorithms solve the minimization problem in an iterative way.
-In [23, 24], the problem is formulated as a nonlinear program.
-Some methods utilize first-order derivatives of the error functions to construct linearization of the nonlinear program.
+Murray and Overton (1981) and Waren et al. (1967) formulated the problem as a nonlinear program.
+Some methods utilize first-order derivatives of the error functions to construct sequential linearizations of the nonlinear program.
 Such methods are denoted as first-order methods.
-For example, in [32, 36] the linearization is used to construct a linear program that returns a suggested search direction.
+For example, in Osborne and Watson (1969, 1971) the linearization is used to construct a linear program that returns a suggested search direction.
 A line search is then executed in that direction.
-A trust region methodology [52] is integrated with the linear program formulation in [53].
-Some of the first-order methods assure global convergence to a stationary point, for example [53].
-However, they may become very slow in the neighborhood of a solution if the problem is singular [54].
+A trust region methodology (Moré, 1982) is integrated with the linear program formulation in Madsen (1975a).
+Some of these first-order methods assure global convergence to a stationary point, for example (Madsen, 1975a).
+However, they may yield a low convergence rate in the neighborhood of a solution if the problem is singular (Madsen and Schjær-Jacobsen, 1976).

-Another class of methods for the minimization of l_1 and l∞ norms utilizes approximate secondorder information.
-These methods solve the first-order optimality conditions using quasi-Newton methods [14, 19, 22].
-They are usually fast in the neighborhood of a solution.
-However, pure secondorder methods do not guarantee convergence from a bad starting point.
-Hybrid methods [25, 34] combine both first-order and second-order methods.
+Another class of methods for the minimization of l_1 and l{∞} norms utilizes approximate secondorder derivatives of the error functions (Hald and Madsen, 1981, 1985).
+These methods solve the firstorder optimality conditions using quasi-Newton methods (Broyden, 1967; Davidon, 1959; Dennis, Jr., and Moré, 1977; Dennis, Jr., and Schnabel, 1983).
+They usually have a high convergence rate in the neighborhood of a solution.
+However, pure second-order methods do not guarantee global convergence.
+Hybrid methods (Bandler et al., 1985a, 1987) combine both first-order and second-order methods.
 A first-order method is used far from the solution.
 Once the solution is approached, a switch to a second-order method is executed.
 Several switches can take place between the two methods.

-Another norm that can be utilized as an objective function is the Huber norm [48, 49].
+Another norm that can be utilized as an objective function is the Huber norm (Ekblom and Madsen, 1989; Huber, 1981).
 This norm is a hybrid combination between the l_1 and l_2 norms.
 It is defined by where α is a threshold called the Huber threshold.
 This norm treats small errors in the l_2 sense while it treats large errors in the l_1 sense.
-Huber optimization [39] is more robust against gross errors than least-squares optimization.
-It also offers less biased designs than those obtained using l_1 optimization [39].
+Here, we adopt the engineering notation and use the word "norm" for the function (9) even though some of the basic norm properties are not satisfied.
+Huber optimization (Bandler et al., 1993b) is more robust against gross errors than least-squares optimization.
+It also offers less biased designs than those obtained using l_1 optimization (Bandler et al., 1993b).